A1Kumari/A1Kumari/README.md

 - 👋 Hi, I’m @A1Kumari
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
      you can send me a mail on the mail Id aryakumari3953@gmail.com